-Estimated costs for Arvin GSA P/MA's by implementation status are summarized in Table 4Error!
-Reference source not found.
+Estimated costs for Arvin GSA P/MA's by implementation status are summarized in Table 4.
 The costs are approximate and subject to refinement.
 These costs include "one-time" costs and ongoing costs.
 The one-time costs may include capital costs associated with construction, feasibility studies, permitting, environmental (CEQA) compliance, or any other costs required to initiate a given P/MA.